blazarcapital/shopify-test/README.md

  - Use `product-card` snippet to render product and prevent repetitive code.
 - File located in `theme/snippets/collection-product-list.liquid`

+Product list breaker:
+- A metaobject called "Breaker" is created in the Shopify backend.
+- One entry is created already with a property called "Image"
+- Use this information to display the breaker in the right position of the grid on both desktop and mobile

 Product card:
 - Show `Product title`